petermajor/SmartThingsSmarterCoffee/README.md

 If the installation completed without errors, you will have a device called _Coffee Machine_ added to your device list.

 You can now use that like any other on/off switch in SmartThings, including control with Amazon Echo or Google Home.

+NOTE: Do not remote the Smarter Manager app after setup.
+Doing so will also remove the associated Coffee Machine device.

 ### Raspberry Pi